 Copper IUDs have soared in popularity as a hormone-free birth control choice for women.
 What your doctor doesn’t know about the harmful side-effects of copper could significantly harm you.
 If you have a copper IUD and are experiencing adverse symptoms, then this post is for you.

 What is a Copper IUD and How Does it Work?

-Per the Mayo Clinic’s definition, a copper IUD is an intrauterine device (IUD) that’s inserted into the uterus for long-term birth control (up to 10 years).
+A copper IUD is a Class II medical intrauterine device (IUD) that’s inserted into the uterus for long-term birth control (up to 10 years).
 It is a T-shaped plastic frame with copper wire coiled around the stem and two copper sleeves along the arms that continuously release copper into the lining of the uterus.
 This process produces an inflammatory reaction in the uterus that is toxic to sperm, which helps prevent fertilization.

 Copper IUD Claims